privacy-scaling-explorations/snark-artifacts/README.md

 | [P0tion](https://github.com/privacy-scaling-explorations/p0tion) has made conducting SNARK phase 2 trusted setup ceremonies easier for many zero-knowledge projects.
 However, there still seems to be no simple mechanism for distributing the artifacts generated in ceremonies.
 This project aims to build step-by-step a simple and easily accessible mechanism for distributing zero-knowledge artifacts (`wasm`/`zkey` files). |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

-For more info here see: [OVERVIEW.md](https://github.com/privacy-scaling-explorations/snark-artifacts/blob/main/OVERVIEW.md).

-Interested in contributing to this project?
-See the [board](https://github.com/orgs/privacy-scaling-explorations/projects/45/views/1) and upcoming issues to work on or [propose other ideas](https://github.com/privacy-scaling-explorations/snark-artifacts/issues).

-> [!NOTE]
-> This system is probably best suited to small and medium-sized circuits.

 <div align="center">
     <h4>
         <a href="/CONTRIBUTING.md">